GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/megatron-demo/README.md

   - name: "model.data.data_prefix"
     value: "[1.0,/ssd/.cache/wikipedia-tokenized-for-gpt2]"

   # If not 'null', launches a Tensorboard server on first node.
-By design, the job will then not exit on first node.
+By design, enabling this will cause the job to not exit on the first node!
-  # This is primarly intended for debugging purposes, when a shared file-system or external Tensorboard is unavailable.
+  # This is primarly intended for debugging (e.g. when a shared file-system and/or alternative Tensorboard is unavailable).
+  # You can view this Tensorboard on your local host with `kubectl port-forward <first-pod-name> 6006:6006` and visiting `localhost:6006` in your browser.
-  embeddedTensorboardTarget: "/nfs/nemo-experiments/"
+  embeddedTensorboardTarget: null
 ```

-If you followed the step to provision and attach a Filestore, then replace `nfsMountPath: null` with `nfsMountPath: /nfs`.
-You will also want to adjust the output directory.
+If you deployed

 ### Launch NeMo Megatron training